osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 5. While on the route you can [Pause/Resume](#pause--resume-navigation) navigation and [Stop](#start--stop-navigation) it.

 :::note
+- Route cannot be build when *[Online map](../../map/raster-maps.md#select-raster-maps)* is selected as map source.
 - Route calculation for long distances (longer than 200 km for [driving](../routing/car-based-routing.md)) may take few minutes.
-- If the route is not displayed on the map after 5-7 minutes of calculation, follow the recommendations in the [Troubleshooting section](../../troubleshooting/navigation.md#how-to-calculate-routes-longer-than-250km).
 :::

 ### Navigation menu